Andrettin/Wyrmsun/readme.txt

 - Stronghold class buildings now have 9 sight.

 * Maps
-- Added No Man's Land map, from the Stratagus Media Project.
+- Added No Man's Land map (custom), from the Stratagus Media Project.

 * Miscellaneous
 - Full screen can now be toggled from within a scenario (thanks to marcelofg55).